 Water.
-According to the World Business Council for
+According to the World Business Council

-water treatment and building technology.
+water supply, water treatment and building technology.

 Georg Fischer provides periodic reports on its performance in the area of sustainability.
 A comprehensive sustainability report is published every two years; an abridged version is released in the interim years.
 The reporting period comprises a calendar year.